10 Best Accommodation for Camping in Fiji© FijiPocketGuide.com

 10 Best Accommodation for Camping in Fiji© Naqalia Lodge

-A little closer to the mainland, Ratu Kini Dive Resort offers affordable accommodation on Mana Island in the Mamanuca Group.
+A little closer to the mainland, Ratu Kini Backpackers & Dive Resort offers affordable accommodation on Mana Island in the Mamanuca Group.
 Not only does the resort offer a range of private cottages and dorm rooms, but camping is also on the menu if you have your own tent.
 The extra money you save on accommodation can be put toward scuba diving with this specialised resort.
-See more accommodation like this in the 5 Best Budget Accommodation on the Mamanuca Islands.
+See more accommodations like this in the 5 Best Budget Accommodations on the Mamanuca Islands.

 10 Best Accommodation for Camping in Fiji© Ratu Kini Dive Resort